shinyshoes404/onedrive-offsite/README.md

     ```
  - Generate your encrpytion key
     - Run the `onedrive-offsite-create-key` command
     - This will create the symmetric encryption key used to protect the files we will backup to Onedrive.
-Becasue this is a symmetric key, you should treat it like you would a password.
+Because this is a symmetric key, you should treat it like you would a password.
-    - You will want to save a copy of the key you just created in the event your docker host machine has a catasrophic failure, and you have to setup onedrive-offsite on a new machine.
+    - You will want to save a copy of the key you just created in the event your docker host machine has a catastrophic failure, and you have to setup onedrive-offsite on a new machine.
 The key is saved in `/etc/onedrive-offsite/onedrive-offsite.key`
     - Note that the /etc/onedrive-offsite directory is mapped to a docker volume so that the key will persist between container restarts.
  - Setup your app configuration
     - Make sure you have your app client ID and client secret handy from the app registration process